tjb1982/linen/README.md

       }
 ```

 In this case, both of these invocations will be run concurrently.
-If you run it like this, the first process will return
+If you run it like the above, the first process may return
-before the second process starts.
+before the second process returns.

 ```yaml
 checkpoints: